-Most countries contain existing accounts of ocean-related sectors and resources (e.g., fisheries, aquaculture), with few countries disaggregating and quantifying the contribution of the ocean (Hooper et al., 2019).
+Most countries contain existing accounts of ocean-related sectors and resources (e.g., fisheries, aquaculture), with few countries disaggregating and quantifying the contribution of the ocean [33].
 Thus, there is a clear need to extend, adapt and synthesise concepts from the SNA and the SEEA towards an accounting framework for the ocean context.
-The need for an ocean-centric approach is recognised by the High-Level Panel for a Sustainable Ocean Economy10, where commissioned research stresses the necessity for multiple indicators in understanding the ocean' contribution to inform decisions impacting these relationships (Fenichel et al., 2020).
-Several pilot studies have been performed, supported by the UN Economic and Social Commission for Asia and the Pacific (UN-ESCAP), in addition to numerous ongoing national pilots and accounting Partnership (GOAP), which has produced a technical guidance for the production of Ocean Accounts (GOAP, 2021).
+The need for an ocean-centric approach is recognised by the High-Level Panel for a Sustainable Ocean Economy,10 where commissioned research stresses the necessity for multiple indicators in understanding the ocean' contribution to inform decisions impacting these relationships [22].
+Several pilot studies have been performed, supported by the UN Economic and Social Commission for Asia and the Pacific (UN-ES-CAP), in addition to numerous ongoing national pilots and accounting efforts globally.
+The growing community of practice is supported by the Global Ocean Accounting Partnership (GOAP), which has produced a technical guidance for the production of Ocean Accounts [28].